whoyawn/old-website/_posts/2016-07-01-mvvm-swift.md

 categories: iOS
 ---

+post not finished, uploading to medium once done

 As long as I follow the rules of MVVM, it probably doesn't matter if I have an array of view models or if it's just one view model per controller instantiated with the array of data inside the view model.